China Fiber Wall Socket Manufacturers & Suppliers

 For a great majority of wall sockets, direct termination is the way to go.
 However, note that both termination techniques work well when you follow their right procedures.

 Signal loss or fiber loss are common with almost all fiber optic products.
-They often occur due to
+They often occur due to different reasons.

 The main cause of these losses are poor connection or splicing techniques.
 With that said, here are the different types of losses to expect with fiber optic socket: